AOL: 1991–1999: Internet age

 AOL purchased search engine WebCrawler in 1995, but sold it to Excite the following year; the deal made Excite the sole search and directory service on AOL.
 After the deal closed in March 1997, AOL launched its own branded search engine, based on Excite, called NetFind.
 This was renamed to AOL Search in 1999.

 AOL charged its users an hourly fee until December 1996, when the company changed to a flat monthly rate of $19.95.
 During this time, AOL connections were flooded with users trying to connect, and many canceled their accounts due to constant busy signals.
 A commercial was made featuring Steve Case telling people AOL was working day and night to fix the problem.
 Within three years, AOL's user base grew to 10 million people.
-In 1995, AOL was headquartered at 8619 Westwood Center Drive in the Tysons Corner CDP in unincorporated Fairfax County, Virginia, near the Town of Vienna.
+In 1995, AOL was headquartered at 8619 Westwood Center Drive in the Tysons Corner CDP in unincorporated Fairfax County, Virginia in the Washington, D.C. metropolitan area. near the Town of Vienna.

 AOL was quickly running out of room in October 1996 for its network at the Fairfax County campus.
 In mid-1996, AOL moved to 22000 AOL Way in Dulles, unincorporated Loudoun County, Virginia to provide room for future growth.
 In a five-year landmark agreement with the most popular operating system, AOL was bundled with Windows software.

 On March 31, 1996, the short-lived eWorld was purchased by AOL.
-In 1997, about half of all U.S. homes with Internet access had it through AOL.
+In 1997, about half of all US homes with Internet access had it through AOL.
 During this time, AOL's content channels, under Jason Seiken, including News, Sports, and Entertainment, experienced their greatest growth as AOL become the dominant online service internationally with more than 34 million subscribers.

+On August 07, 1996, AOL experience a total outage starting at 1:00 AM PST that would last nineteen hours and took over six million people offline.

+In February 1998, AOL acquired CompuServe Interactive Services (CIS) via WorldCom (later Verizon), which kept Compuware's networking business.

 In November 1998, AOL announced it would acquire Netscape, best known for their web browser, in a major $4.2 billion deal.
 The deal closed on March 17, 1999.
 Another large acquisition in December 1999 was that of MapQuest, for $1.1 billion.